10 Everyday Cube-Shaped Objects: Real-Life Examples of Cube Things

 4. Lego Blocks

-Lego, you must know the game which keeps one engaged for hours.
+Lego, you must know the game that keeps one engaged for hours.
 Observe these blocks, and see how many of the blocks are actually cubical in shape.
-Find the blocks which are square shaped, and look carefully.
+Find the blocks that are square-shaped, and look carefully.
 You are going to realize that they have 6 faces, 12 edges, and 8 vertices.
 Because the faces are square-shaped, the length of all the sides is equal.
 The blocks stand strong and upright with all their angles measuring 90 degrees.
 This makes many of the blocks a cube!

 5. Lockers

 Be it a gym or a bank, lockers are used everywhere.
 Even in schools, students are allotted a personal locker.
-When you look at the locker from the outside it appears a square.
+When you look at the locker from the outside, it appears square.
 Mathematically speaking, you are only looking at one face of the locker.
 The real story reveals itself when you open the locker and see how deep the locker is to contain your personal belongings.
-The locker is actually a cube, when you observe carefully, you are going to find 6 faces, 12 edges, and 8 vertices.
-All its angles are also right angles and the edges run parallel to the edges parallel to it.
+The locker is actually a cube; when you observe carefully, you are going to find 6 faces, 12 edges, and 8 vertices.
+All its angles are also right angles, and the edges run parallel to the edges parallel to it.
 Each vertex also meets three faces and three edges.

 6. Cardboard Cartons

-While traveling or while shifting your houses, the large cartons that you pack your belongings in are actually big useful cubes.
+While traveling or while shifting your house, the large cartons that you pack your belongings in are actually big, useful cubes.
 When they are square-shaped, they are considered cubes.
 The length of all sides of a square is always equal, and only when that is the case can the carton be called a cubic carton.
-Observe how the carton has 6 faces out of which one face opens and closes.
-It has 12 edges and 8 vertices and each vertex meet three faces and three edges.
+Observe how the carton has 6 faces, out of which one face opens and closes.
+It has 12 edges and 8 vertices, and each vertex meets three faces and three edges.
 This makes the cardboard cartons a great example of a cube.

 7. Square Puffy

-You might be wondering what exactly is a square puffy right?
-Square sofa puffies are a type of aesthetic furniture which are installed in offices, clubs, and also at homes.
+You might be wondering what exactly a square puffy is.
+Square sofa puffies are a type of aesthetic furniture that are installed in offices, clubs, and also at homes.
 Many houses these days have 2-4 square sofa puffies.
 Observe it and count how many sides it has.
 You are going to realize it has 6 faces.
 Its edges run parallel to each other.
 It has 8 vertices and 12 edges.
-The angles on the puffy will measure 90 degrees and all the sides will have equal lengths.
+The angles on the puffy will measure 90 degrees, and all the sides will have equal lengths.
 The name should actually now be cube puffy, isn’t it?

 8. Sugar Cube

-Who can imagine a cup of tea, coffee, or juices without sugar?
+Who can imagine a cup of tea, coffee, or juice without sugar?
 It seems sugar also loves the shape of a cube.
 Cubes of sugar are common ingredients in certain beverages and desserts!
-If you notice carefully you realize how the sugar cube has 6 faces and all the sides are equal in length.
+If you notice carefully, you realize how the sugar cube has 6 faces, and all the sides are equal in length.
 Notice it has 12 edges and 8 vertices.
 The angle of each side is 90 degrees.
 This makes the sugar cube a favorite example of a cube for all having a sweet tooth out there!

 9. Box